 The village of Douglas Park is a fine example of what living in Wollondilly is all about.
 So close to the city yet far enough to retain a rural environment.
 The town is named after Dr H.G.
 Douglass, an eminent man in his time, serving as a clerk of the Legislative council and later as an elected member.

-Douglas Park is a true country village boasting St Mary’s Towers Monastery, one of the oldest complexes of heritage buildings in the Shire.
-St Mary’s Towers offers group tour visitations by arrangement for a modest fee.
+Upon entering Douglas Park visitors will be greeted with a true country village.
+One of the must see attractions is St Mary’s Towers Monastery, one of the oldest complexes of heritage buildings in the Shire.
+St Mary’s Towers offers group tour visitations by arrangement.

-The rugged beauty of the district is a feature of the drive between Douglas Park and Appin.
-The drive will take you over the Nepean River Causeway, a popular local swimming and canoeing spot.
+The best way to admire the rugged beauty of the district is taking a drive between Douglas Park and Appin.
+The open road will take you over the Nepean River, a popular local swimming, canoeing and picnic spot.

 Population Douglas Park, Wilton (as at Census 2018): 4,980